-Since GAS filters only work when appropriate loads are applied, the mass of each stage in the suspension system must be adjusted in $\sim 0.1$ kg precision.
-Fine tuning of the weight distribution is achieved by attaching small metal discs (same as used in section ??) on the suspended components.
+Since GAS filters only work when appropriate loads are applied, the mass of each stage in the suspension system must be adjusted in ~ 0.1 kg precision.
+Fine tuning of the weight distribution is achieved by attaching small metal discs (same as used in the payload prototype illustrated in figure 6.29) on the suspended components.
 The discs are also used to balance the tilt of each stage with their horizontal positions.
 The mass distribution of the type-B SAS prototype is shown in table 7.2.